odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

       :alt: Form view with sprinkles

 In our real estate module, we want to modify the behavior of some fields.
 For example, we don't want to be able to create or edit a property type from the form view.
-Indeed, we expect the types to be handled in their appropriate menu.
+In fact, we expect the types to be handled in their appropriate menu.
 Moreover, we want to give tag colors.
 Several field widgets take the ``options`` attribute in to customize their behavior.